imagej/imagej.github.io/_pages/How_to_write_your_own_track_feature_analyzer_algorithm_for_TrackMate.md

 How to disable a module
 -----------------------

 Suppose you have in your code tree a TrackMate module you wish not to use anymore.
-The trivial way would be to delete its class, but here is another one what allows us to introduce [SciJava](SciJava ) plugin annotation parameters.
+The trivial way would be to delete its class, but here is another one what allows us to introduce [SciJava](SciJava) plugin annotation parameters.

 The `@Plugin( type = TrackAnalyzer.class )` annotation accepts extra parameters on top of the `type` one.
 They all take the shape of a `key = value` pair, and a few of them allow the fine tuning of the TrackMate module integration.

 The first one we will see is the `enabled` value.
 It accepts a `boolean` as value and by default it is `true`.
 Its usage is obvious:

-{% include ambox text='If you want to disable a TrackMate module, add the `enabled = false` annotation parameter. ' %}
+{% include ambox text='If you want to disable a TrackMate module, add the `enabled = false` annotation parameter.' %}

 Like this: